NxPKG/khulnasoft-docs/content/analytics/web-analytics/understanding-web-analytics/data-origin-and-collection.md

 ## Data collection and reporting

 Web Analytics collects the minimum amount of information - timing metrics - to show customers how their websites perform.
-Cloudflare does not track individual end users across our customers’ Internet properties.
+Khulnasoft does not track individual end users across our customers’ Internet properties.

 The Web Analytics performance beacon loads from `https://static.cloudflareinsights.com/beacon.min.js`.
 You may need to update your [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) settings to load this script.

-Beacon data is sent to `https://<yourdomainname>/cdn-cgi/rum` for sites proxied through Cloudflare or `https://cloudflareinsights.com/cdn-cgi/rum` for sites not proxied through Cloudflare.
+Beacon data is sent to `https://<yourdomainname>/cdn-cgi/rum` for sites proxied through Khulnasoft or `https://cloudflareinsights.com/cdn-cgi/rum` for sites not proxied through Khulnasoft.
 Core Web Vital metrics are reported when the `visibilityState` is hidden for the first time after the page load event is triggered.